feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 int_{boundary of Omega} 1 = 3.14033
 ```

-\remark Note that we don't get the exact results due to the fact that
+Note that we don't get the exact results due to the fact that
 $$\Omega_h = \cup_{K \in \mathcal{T}_h} K$$ which we use for the numerical
 integration is different from the exact domain $$\Omega = \{ (x,y)\in
 \mathbb{R}^2 | x^2+y^2 < 1\}$$.